sbednarz/scilab/2020/07/README.md

 #### Introduction

-We have already learnt about different the use cases of well-known material balace equation:
+We have already learnt about different use cases of well-known material balace equation:

 accumulation = in - out ± reaction.